-In February and December 2012 the Company acquired a 100% interest in Cermat Aman Sdn.
+In February and December 2012, the Company acquired a 100% interest in Cermat Aman Sdn.
 Bhd. ("CASB"), a Malaysian company, through Monument Mengapur Sdn.
 Bhd. ("MMSB"), its wholly-owned owned Malaysian subsidiary.
-As a result, the Company now holds a 100% interest in the Mengapur Polymetallic project ("Mengapur Project").
-In February 2014, the Company acquired additional rights to oxide magnetite material contained in the top soil at the Area C, Mengapur Project.

-The previous owner of the Mengapur Polymetallic Project, Malaco Mining Sdn.
-Bhd. and its group of companies and shareholders (collectively, "Malaco") held the rights to oxide magnetite material contained in top soil overburden at the Mengapur Project, including Areas A and B of the Mengapur Project (Note 15).
+As a result, the Company holds a 100% interest in the Mengapur, except certain free digging oxide magnetite material contained in top soil at the Mengapur Project (Note 14), which remained with the previous owner of the Mengapur, Malaco Mining Sdn.
+Bhd. and its group of companies and shareholders (collectively, "Malaco").

-The Mengapur Project has been placed into care and maintenance with intention to apply Intec Technology in testing sulphide copper metal recovery on site (Note 29).
-Exploration and evaluation expenditures of \$0.73 million were incurred in the current fiscal year for Mengapur care and maintenance, which includes \$0.32 million of amortization.
+During fiscal 2018 the Company and Intec have entered into the Deed of Variation Agreement to the Head Agreement with intention to apply Intec Technology in testing sulphide copper metal recovery on site (Note 10).
+Based on confirmation drilling and exploration programs completed in previous years, the resource study on copper was resumed in the fourth quarter targeting delivery of a NI43-101 compliant resource report by the end of September 2018.
+Exploration and evaluation expenditures of \$0.58 million were incurred in the current fiscal year for Mengapur site care and maintenance and the study, which includes \$0.31 million of amortization.

-MMSB is the exclusive operator of the Mengapur Project.
+MMSB is the exclusive operator of the Mengapur.
 It entered into a Harmonization Agreement with Phoenix Lake Sdn.
 Bhd. ("PLSB") and ZCM Minerals Sdn.
 Bhd. ("ZCM") (together the "Third Parties").
 Pursuant to the Harmonization Agreement, the Third Parties have exclusive rights to mine near-surface oxide iron ores contained in top soil overburden at Area A and Area B under certain conditions, and to purchase the mined oxide iron ore material from MMSB for RM28 per tonne; MMSB has full right to protect its other mineral assets in the same top soil and continue developing access to sulfide and transitional resources.
 The Company carried out grade control and supervision over the mining operation, including collecting proceeds from Iron Ore sales on behalf of Malaco, with all operating costs incurred by MMSB to maintain iron ore operation site to be recovered in full.

 The Third Parties have discontinued Iron Ore production since January 2015.
-The balance of \$0.94 million is overdue by the Third Parties to the Operator (Note 6).
+The balance of \$0.95 million is overdue by the Third Parties to the Operator (Note 5).